statiagov/gesmew/guides/content/developer/core/shipments.md

 ### Shipping Methods

-Shipping methods are the actual services used to send the product.
+Shipping methods are the actual services used to send the establishment.
 For example:

 * UPS Ground
 * UPS One Day